StreisandEffect/streisand/README.md

 ------------

 ### Prerequisites ###
-* The Streisand playbook should be run on a BSD, Linux, or OS X system
+* Streisand requires a BSD, Linux, or OS X system.
+All of the following commands should be run inside a Terminal session.
-* You must have an SSH key present in ~/.ssh/id_rsa.pub
+* Make sure an SSH key is present in ~/.ssh/id_rsa.pub
+  * If you do not have an SSH key, you can generate one by using this command and following the defaults

+            ssh-keygen
-* The [pip](https://pip.pypa.io/en/latest/) package management system for Python should be installed
+* Install the [pip](https://pip.pypa.io/en/latest/) package management system for Python
   * On Debian and Ubuntu

             sudo apt-get install python-pip